 The media is entitled to publish accounts of most court proceedings.
 However, in some cases, the court may impose a publication ban where it is necessary to preserve trial fairness or the integrity of court proceedings, to safeguard the privacy or safety of a victim or witness, or to protect the identity of a child or youth.

-The Superior Court of Justice’s policy regarding requests for publication bans is set out in section (F) of Part V of the Court’s Consolidated Provincial Practice Direction.
+The Superior Court of Justice’s policy regarding requests for publication bans is set out in a chapter in each of the Consolidated Provincial Practice Directions.
 As of July 1, 2016, any person seeking a discretionary publication ban in a proceeding before the Superior Court of Justice must (i) serve and file a formal Notice of Application/Motion and (ii) provide notice to the media using the publication ban notification system established by the Court.
 See: Publication Ban Requests in the Superior Court of Justice.

 Any member of the media wishing to receive copies of the notices sent through the Court’s notification system should submit a request.